Business Letter Format – Structure, Templates, Examples

 Closing

 Your closing should be written one line below the last paragraph, with the first word capitalized (Thank you, Kind regards, etc.).
-If your business letter requires the recipient’s signature, leave a gap of 4 lines and then your name one line beneath this.
+If the document requires the recipient’s signature, leave a gap of 4 lines and then your name one line beneath this.

-If someone else has written the letter to you, their initials should be included at the end of the letter.
+If someone else has written a letter to you, their initials should be included at the end of the letter, but before any enclosures, and they should include initials for both the writer of the content and the typist.

 Which Format to Choose?

-An acceptable business letter needs to be written in the block or modified-block format, as shown above.
-Semi-block formatting should be avoided for more formal business letters as it can look a bit unprofessional and less formal.
-Use acceptable fonts (see below) and avoid using any type of creative fonts, as this also can give an unprofessional look to your letter.
+An acceptable business letter needs to be written in block or modified-block format, as shown above.
+Semi-block formatting should be avoided for more formal business documents, as it can look a bit unprofessional and less formal.
+Use acceptable fonts (see below) and avoid using any type of creative font, as this can also give an unprofessional look to your letter.

 Standard Business Letter Format Example